Up to this day, a lot of people are still not familiar with an Exotic Bully. It is a fairly new breed that joined the dog kingdom in 2008.

 What Is a Clean Exotic Bully?

-To make it short and concise, a Clean Exotic Bully is an Exotic Bully without all the mess or without any issues.
-In other words, it still has the look of an Exotic Bully like its short and compact frame, its exaggerated features, and all the other basic traits that you know of.
+A clean Exotic Bully is an Exotic Bully without any issues.
+In other words, it still has the look of an Exotic Bully, like its short and compact frame, its exaggerated features, and all the other basic traits that you know of.

-The only difference is that it is supposed to be a “cleaner version,” without the known issues such as a sloped skull, snippy muzzle, weak lower jaw, overshot or undershot bite, unproportioned body, a coat with curly hair, among others.
+The only difference is that it is supposed to be a cleaner version, without the known issues such as a sloped skull, snippy muzzle, a weak lower jaw, overshot or undershot bite, unproportioned body, and a coat with curly hair, among others.